Limiting behavior of principal eigenvalues and eigenfunctions for a class of elliptic operators with degenerate large advection: Introduction

 Thus, by Theorem \ref{th1.1}, \eqref{1.9} holds true if, and only if,

-Although, based on Theorem \ref{th1.1}, \eqref{1.10} should be true under assumption (Hm) for every $c\in \mc{C}([-1,1];\R)$, we were not able to get a rigorous proof of this fact, except when $c(x)$ satisfies (Hc) in Theorem \ref{th1.2}.
+Although, based on Theorem \ref{th1.1}, \eqref{1.10} should be true under assumption (Hm) for all $c\in \mc{C}([-1,1];\R)$, we were not able to get a rigorous proof of this fact, except when $c(x)$ satisfies (Hc) in Theorem \ref{th1.2}.

-Figure \ref{Fig5} collects the plots of the functions $\v_s''$ computed for the choices \eqref{1.5}, \eqref{1.6} and \eqref{1.7}, respectively.
-Although, according to Theorem \ref{1.2}, they should converge to zero everywhere in $[-1,1]$, their rate of convergence is much slower than the decaying rate of their first derivatives $\v_s'$.
-So, the validity of Theorem \ref{1.2} for arbitrary $c$ is far from obvious, for as the eventual oscillations of $c(x)$ might provoke an unexpected failure of \eqref{1.9}, at least, for sufficiently degenerate $m$'s, as those dealt with in this paper.

 Suppose that $m(x)$ has some critical point $x_c\in (-1,1)\setminus\{x_0\}$ and $c(x)$ satisfies (Hc).
 Then, by Theorem \ref{th1.2},